In this page

 position: geo;

-// will contain all static information about the Station
+/// Static information about the Station

 detail: node<StationDetail>;

-// will contain all dynamic data of a station indexed by the last update timestamp
+/// Dynamic data of a station indexed by the last update timestamp

 records: nodeTime<StationRecord>;